-Investment Policy - The Plan's policy in regard to the allocation of invested assets is established and may be amended by the Board by a majority vote of its members.
-It is the policy of the Board to pursue an investment strategy that reduces risk through the prudent diversification of the portfolio across a broad selection of distinct asset classes.
-The Plan's investment policy discourages the use of cash equivalents, except for liquidity purposes, and aims to refrain from dramatically shifting asset class allocations over short time spans.
-The following was the Board's adopted asset allocation policy as of June 30, 2017:
+Investment Policy - The plan's policy in regard to allocation of invested assets is established and may be amended by the board by a majority vote of its members.
+It is the policy of the retiree healthcare board to pursue an investment strategy that reduces risk through the prudent diversification of the portfolio across a broad selection of distinct asset classes.
+The plan's investment policy discourages the use of cash equivalents, except for liquidity purposes, and aims to refrain from dramatically shifting asset class allocations over short time spans.
+Currently, the City primarily invests in exchange traded bond funds.
+The following was the board's adopted asset allocation policy as of June 30, 2017: